Victoria International Jewish Film Festival

 Donate to the VIJFF!

 Donations support the VIJFF beyond the few grants it receives.
 Donors of $36 or more receive a charitable tax receipt.
-VIJFF movie lovers our, super-appreciated donors of $150 or more, receive VIP access to films and to food, folks, and fun at at the Sunday Closing Reception–‘Film Goer Mixer’.
+VIJFF movie lovers our, super-appreciated donors of $180 or more, receive special benefits.

 Contact